dgloriaweb/te-wiki/docs/index.md

 Disclaimer: I never had practice in adult education, wasn't attending to any high level education, all I have is skills to code, a HR generalist certification and a will to make this world a better place by providing people a tool to find a career, where they can thrive and be useful for their community. -dgloria

 ## Dashboard / welcome page
+**Todo** Handle the case that some jobs can be done both remote and from office Jira: [TAL-420](https://talentexploit.atlassian.net/browse/TAL-420)

 ### Header
 Contains the logo, the link to [docs](https://talentexploit-wiki.netlify.app#docs) and the user management buttons